Dollar, yen fall as risk sentiment improves; euro dips

 Compounding Spain's fiscal woes, its banks borrowed a record 316.3 billion euros from the European Central Bank in March, almost double February's total, as they remained all but excluded from wholesale credit markets.

-The single currency, however, fell 0.3 percent against sterling and slid 0.2 percent against the Norwegian crown and 0.1 percent against the Swedish crown.
+The single currency, however, fell against sterling to 82.24 pence and slid versus the Norwegian crown and the Swedish krona.

-The Canadian dollar, meanwhile, posted steep gains against the U.S. dollar, with the greenback falling 1.1 percent to C$0.9879 with the session low at C$0.9861, a one month low.
+The Canadian dollar, meanwhile, posted steep gains against the U.S. dollar, which fell more than 1.0 percent to C$.0.9869.

-Traders said investors didn't want to get caught short the dollar versus the yen under 81 yen, citing talk this week of semi-official buying of the dollar below that figure.
+Traders said investors didn't want to get caught short the dollar versus the yen under 81 yen, citing talk this week of semi-official buying of the pair below that figure.

-The higher-yielding Australian dollar edged up 0.5 percent at US$1.0409 on the positive global sentiment.
+The higher-yielding Australian dollar edged up 0.5 percent at US$1.0403 as stock markets recovered.
 It cut earlier losses after Reserve Bank of Australia policy meeting minutes showed it would consider cutting interest rates in May if data confirmed a benign inflation outlook.